-Approaches such as remedial teaching and bridge courses have been used at the elementary level and more progressive approaches such as Learning Enhancement Programme are implemented to address the challenges at secondary level, with the main objective of identifying the learning gaps and equipping students with the core learning pre-requisites appropriate for the particular grade.
+Approaches such as remedial teaching and bridge courses have been used at the elementary level and more progressive approaches such as Learning Enhancement Programme are implemented to address the challenges at secondary level.
+LEP been widely supported with the main objective of identifying the learning gaps and equipping students with the core learning pre-requisites appropriate for the particular grade.
+LEP will also include various activities under PBBB for early grades.

-The support will be for developing teacher support material, supplementary reading material, etc. for Classes I-XII taking into account the child centric assumptions in NCF- 2005 and the RTE Act, 2009.
+The support will be for initiating and institutionalizing curricular reform, developing teacher support material, supplementary reading material, etc. for Classes I-XII taking into account the child centric assumptions in NCF- 2005 and the RTE Act, 2009.
 Such learning support would help students who lag far behind their counterparts in school performance.

 Schools need to be encouraged to conduct base line assessment to find out the strengths and weaknesses of students before deciding on the appropriate curriculum, and learning and teaching strategies.
 The assessment would also help to get a clear idea of the learning gaps and identification of the learners who need extra learning support.
-It is imperative that the assessment tool meets the criteria of validity, reliability and is suitable to adequately evaluate academic performance relevant to the desired outcome and reflect what students have learned and what they can do.
-LEP should be integrated with normal classroom processes.
+It is imperative that the assessment tool meets the criteria of validity, reliability and is suitable to adequately evaluate academic performance relevant to the desired outcome and reflect what students have learned and what they can do.LEP should be integrated with normal classroom processes.
 The strategy must include total number of children to be covered, block wise and Class-wise Learning Outcomes to be achieved through the LEP.
 Also details of learner-related, teacher-related and process-related interventions of LEP have to be reflected and well defined in the plan.

 Schools should ensure that they are equipped with sufficient material like work books, worksheets, etc. for supporting quality of learning and providing remediation.
 There can be flexibility in conducting LEP.
 The States/UTs may decide the schedule and the programme as per the local and contextual needs.
 Involvement of key players like teachers, Resource Persons, CRCs, BRCs, DIETs, SMC, community, etc. in the implementation of the programme is vital.
 Liaisoning with parents would also help in understanding children better so as to provide appropriate guidance.

 The progress record of each child is to be maintained.
-It should be a collective responsibility of the Head Teacher, Subject Teachers, SMC members and parents for the smooth conduct of activities under LEP and remedial classes.
+It should be a collective responsibility of the DPO, Head Teacher, Subject Teachers, SMC members and parents for the smooth conduct of activities under LEP and remedial classes.
 By timely checking the progress through continuous feedback, the process of learning can be strengthened.
 The implementation needs to be followed up with assessment to measure the impact of the programme.

-5.5.2.2 Padhe Bharat Badhe Bharat (PBBB)
+Padhe Bharat Badhe Bharat (PBBB)

-PBBB is a nationwide programme on early grade pedagogy.
+Padhe Bharat Badhe Bharat (PBBB) is a nationwide programme on early grade pedagogy.
 The two tracks of PBBB are Early Reading and Writing with Comprehension (ERWC) and Early Mathematics (EM).
 The focus of the programme is to create classroom and school environment conducive and vibrant to early reading and writing experiences and early mathematics.
 Accordingly, support will be provided to States and UTs for implementing activities under PBBB for early grades as well as extending the same to other classes as per the requirements.